-In the year 2000, I was lucky enough to get the job as Physical director at the Sanchez Casal Tennis Academy in Barcelona, Spain.
-It was a huge responsibility for me at the time as I was young for the role, in such a world renown premier club.
+In the year 2000, I was lucky enough to get the job as a Physical director at the Sanchez Casal Tennis Academy in Barcelona, Spain.
+It was a huge responsibility for me at the time as I was young for the role, in such a world-renown premier club.

 It started me on a journey that has led to many many highlights in my life.
 But I am not here to talk about myself!
 I am here to talk about building relationships.

 How when you communicate effectively, have mutual respect and care for each other, friendships are forged, results come, and as you will see opportunities arise.

 As a parent, coach, or player, if you are not focused on these areas, there will be plenty of dead-end relationships and no one wants to waste time and energy right?

 I want to tell you about an experience I had with a player I worked with starting back in 2000.

 Carlos Cuadrado was a young Spanish prodigy when I laid eyes on him, he was already labeled a top 10 player at the age of 16.
 He was on the rise and it was my job to help him get to the top.